 Insider Tip: For Kindle users, a Prime membership grants you access to the Kindle Owners’ Lending Library, where you can borrow a book each month, along with one pre-released book per month with Amazon First Reads.

 One of the best lesser-known Amazon Prime perks perfect for travelers is offline downloading for TV shows and movies.
 You can even search by this feature on the Amazon Video app.
 Just go to the Library icon, hit “Refine” and filter by the “On Device” option.
 All downloads will go to a download folder on the app, or you can watch directly from the show’s or movie’s page.

 Shipping Benefits: Prime Now

 Yes, most people know free two-day shipping comes with a Prime membership, but did you know about the Amazon Prime perk that offers free same-day delivery?
-While this feature is only available in certain metro areas right now (you can check availability by zip code here), it’s perfect for travelers.
+This feature is available in 8,000 cities (you can check availability by zip code here), and it’s perfect for travelers.
 Whether you’re in a rush packing and need a specific item or forgot something and need it delivered to your hotel room, Prime Now is a great benefit for travelers.
 Prime Now also includes restaurant delivery in select cities within one hour and features local stores’ products in select cities.